jacquessham/SalesAnalytics/USSupermarket/Abtesting/Readme.md

 <br><br>
 I believe grocery is essential products to the customers, regardless of gender.
 I would like to verify whether both male and female customers have the same spending score.
 If the spending score of either gender is higher, it means the supermarket chain sells more products or provide services preferred by one of the genders.
 <br><br>
-Question 2: Do both male and female customers have the same spending score?
+Question 2: Do both male and female customers have the same spending score?<br><br>
 H<sub>0</sub>: Male and Female customers have the same spending score, Spenind Score<sub>Male</sub> = Sales<sub>Female</sub>
 <br>
 H<sub>A</sub>: Male and Female customers have different spending score, Spenind Score<sub>Male</sub> ≠ Spenind Score<sub>Female</sub>